Introduction: Raspberry Pi Stop-Motion Animation Rig

 Our mini stop-motion animation exhibit is made with a Raspberry Pi, which is a "tiny and affordable computer that you can use to learn programming through fun, practical projects."

-This tool can be used for open-ended exploration, or incorporated into classroom lessons to deepen and reinforce learning.
-Users can create their own characters to insert themselves into history, art, or a microscopic world, using stop-motion animation and simple, everyday materials to tell a story or illustrate their understanding of a scientific concept in a playful, engaging way.
+This tool can be used for open-ended exploration at home or incorporated into classroom lessons to deepen and reinforce learning.
+Users can create their own characters to insert into a history lesson, art project or a microscopic world, using stop-motion animation and simple, everyday materials to tell a story or illustrate their understanding of scientific concepts in a playful, engaging way.

 This guide is a still a rough draft!
 We'll keep working to develop this playful tool for exploration so that it can be used in museums, classrooms, maker spaces and your kitchen table.
 Feel free to remix the animation station, and please let us know what you come up with as you experiment.
 Check back for updates as we refine the design of the hardware and software.